Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 But next time you try to buy something, your own fingers may grasp only air as you search desperately for your missing funds.

-The good news, though, is that pickpocketing is probably the worst crime you'll witness on your trip.
+The good news, though, is that pickpocketing is probably the worst crime in Paris you'll witness on your trip.

 How bad are pickpockets in Paris?